ezekielaquino/Feed/README.md

 A simple setup to get a simple FEED up and running in no time.
 The setup, structure, and design has been considered to be as bare as possible.
 Having an "easy" way to post, and a nice pipeline is the objective here, where your own design and enhancements can go on top of.

+Disclaimer: This README will probably have a cute little bug!
+Please do let me know, if you decide to try this out, if there's anything unclear or does not work as described. <3

 ## Prerequisites
 - A Github account
 - A Netlify account

 ## How it works
 This feed relies on Netlify CMS (and your github repo) for data input and storage, and Gatsby to build the static pages.
+Check out my [personal feed's github repo](https://github.com/ezekielaquino/Feed-Ezekiel-Aquino) (and history) to get to know how Netlify CMS makes commits into the folders specified in config.yml

 Default Stack:
 - Gatsby